emoloic/house-rent-prediction/README.md

 2. Users fill the form with the desired characteristics of the house.
 3. Then, they click on the Predict Button to make a prediction.

 To deploy this app, we used **Streamlit Cloud.** You can click [here](https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app) to see how to deploy an app with streamlit Cloud.
-Basically your are required to provide all the dependencies needed to run your app in a **requirements.txt** file, and also provide all the environment variables.
+Basically your are required to provide all the dependencies needed to run your app in a **requirements.txt** file, and also provide all the environment variables during the deployment in Streamlit Cloud.
-When you will deploy your app, you need to provide the location of your app (python inside) from your github account.
-Since we'll use MongoDB, you also need to add their outbound IP addresses in your MongoDB server.
+When you will deploy your app, you need to provide the location of your app (ie the python file inside your web-app folder, but streamlit is smart enough to know where your streamlit app is located in the repository).
+Since we'll use MongoDB database, you also need to add their outbound IP addresses in your MongoDB server.
 Click [here](https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/stable-outbound-ip-addresses) to see their current six stable outbound IP addresses.
 We will cover how to set up the database in the **Prequisites** section.

 Click [Here](https://emoloic-house-rent-prediction-web-appweb-app-2qe9o4.streamlitapp.com/) to see how the app looks.
-(Maybe you won't be able to make predictions because the server is not running when you are reviewing the code.)
+(Maybe you won't be able to make predictions because the server is not running at the moment you are reviewing the code.)

 ## Real-time Monitoring

 As you can see in the pipeline diagram, we chose **Evidently AI** to monitor the pipeline.
 The code of this step is [here](monitoring/app.py).
 What does the code do ?

 1. Get reference file (the location) from Mlflow (the location of the reference file is logged as a parameter in Mlflow).
-We did that because our production model is deployed automatically and the only way the get the location of the file used to train the model is to log it as a parameter in Mlflow.
+We did that because our production model is deployed automatically and the only way to get the location of the file used to train the model is to log it as a parameter in Mlflow.
 Normally we can configure the reference file in the [config.yml](monitoring/config.yaml) file of Evidently.
 Two datasets are needed to compare reference data and the current data.
 2. Get predictions from our current data from our Prediction Service.
 To do that, we need to configure how Evidently will calculate the metrics inside the [config.yml](monitoring/config.yml) file.
 (In our case, we are monitoring **Data Drift** and **Numerical Target Drift**).
 3. The Evidently Service then exposes a Prometheus endpoint (Prometheus checks new metrics from time to time and log them to the database).
 4. Prometheus is then used as a data source to Grafana (The visualization and alerting functionality).